fmarcio/recipes-board/README.md

 # Recipes Board

-Simple app in React to practice some of its core concepts such as hooks, routes (5.1 version), controlled inputs, etc/
+Simple app in React to practice some of its core concepts such as hooks, routes (5.1 version), controlled inputs, etc.

+Deployed [here](https://fmarcio.github.io/recipes-board).
 Backend is using Firebase.

 This project is based on Shaun Pelling (aka the Net Ninja) 'Cooking Ninja' project available on his [course](https://www.udemy.com/course/build-web-apps-with-react-firebase/)